datreeio/datree/examples/sample-policy/README.md

 # Policy
-This is a policy for verifying label best practice usage
+This is an example policy for verifying labels best practice usage

 ## Rules

-1. Verify environment label uses only pre-defined values
+1. Ensure pre-defined environment labels are used
     * Values: `prod`, `staging`, `test`

+2. Ensure the `owner` is used

+3. Ensure all labels have a valid label value (RFC 1123)